pism/pism/ACKNOWLEDGE.rst

 Acknowledging PISM funding sources
 ----------------------------------

-If you use PISM in a publication then we ask for an acknowledgement of funding and a citation.
+If you use PISM in a publication then we ask for an acknowledgment of funding and a citation.
 However, unless PISM developers are involved in the preparation of the publication at the usual co-author level, we do not expect co-authorship on PISM-using papers.